qubekit/QUBEKit/style.md

     charges = [...]
     for charge in charges:

 Avoid using short, ambiguous variable names.
-This is sometimes acceptable (dummy variables for example):
+This is occasionally acceptable (dummy variables for example):

     # Bad
     atoms = [...]